• Facebook

 Important

-The Full-Data Client Cache cannot be created while the clustered cache is running.
+The Full-Data Client Cache cannot be created and refrence data types cannot be added while the clustered cache is running.

 • To create a Full-Data Client Cache, select the type as Full-Data, choose the Maximum Size and Isolation Level.
 Click Next.